Skip to Content

 What Type of Rock is Mica Found in?

-Mica is found in sedimentary, metamorphic, and igneous rocks.
-In sedimentary rocks, you can find small mica flakes.
-You can find other types of rocks, especially igneous ones, in their crystal form or book.
+Mica appears in sedimentary, metamorphic, and igneous rocks.
+Sedimentary rocks contain small mica flakes.
+Other types of rocks, particularly igneous ones, can be found as crystals or in books.

 BTW: If you are looking for the best UV light for rockhounding, find out my picks below (Amazon links):